gbmhunter/blog/content/electronics/communication-protocols/i2c-protocol.md

 ## Overview

 The data on an I2C bus can be transmitted at different rates, depending on what modes both the transmitter and receiver support.
 The following table outline the modes and the maximum speeds at which data can be transmitted on them.

+{{% note %}}
-Note that because the data is clocked, there is almost no minimum speed (unless the device implements some sort of time-out feature).
+Because the data is clocked, there is almost no minimum speed (unless the device implements some sort of time-out feature).
+{{% /note %}}

 <table>
     <thead>